MahdiatK/SoftwareDevelopmentUnite/README.md

 ---

 ## Further Development
 For future development we aim to complete and continue developing more of the features listed in the read me making the application more appealing and usable.
+We would also think about launching the application and creating security/privarcy safety in the application.

 ---